New York Failure to Diagnose Stroke and Heart Attack Lawyer

 When Is a Doctor Guilty of Failure to Diagnose?

 Going to a hospital or doctor’s office in New York should not lead to worse injuries than when you arrived.
 Unfortunately, you cannot always trust your health care provider to take proper care of you as a patient.
-Failure to diagnose is just one type of medical malpractice that could negatively impact you.
+Failure to diagnose is just one type of Westchester medical malpractice case that could negatively impact you.
 To prove a malpractice claim, you or your lawyer will need to demonstrate evidence of four key elements:

 You and the doctor guilty of failing to diagnose your stroke or heart attack must have had a patient-physician relationship at the time of the malpractice.
 You would not, for example, have grounds for a claim against a friend who gave you unofficial medical advice.